eliaskosunen/scnlib/licenses/README.md

 ## {fmt}

-{fmt} is licensed under the MIT license
+{fmt} is licensed under the MIT license.
 Copyright (c) 2012 - present, Victor Zverovich
 See `fmt.rst` for more